mindsmiths/docs/docs/Basic Agents: Tutorials/BMI Check Tutorial/Part 1: Digitizing the communication/Onboarding/intro-local-view.md

 # Doctor and Patient Agent: Local view

-We already mentioned that each agent cares only for the needs of the user it is assigned to, instead of being concerned with searching for optimal solutions at system level.
+We already mentioned that each agent cares only for the needs of the user it is assigned to, instead of being concerned with searching for optimal solutions at system level.users69

-Looking at the implementation itself, there is nothing especially new you will learn from the process of onboarding patient users compared to the communication agent you implemented in the Nola Brzina Tutorial.
+Looking at the principles behind the implementation, there is nothing especially new you will learn from the process of onboarding patients compared to the communication agent you implemented in the Nola Brzina Tutorial.